SAP/sap-btp-service-operator-migration/README.md

 SAP BTP service operator provides the ability to provision and consume SAP Cloud Platform from Kubernetes cluster in a Kubernetes-native way, based on the K8s Operator pattern.

-Our mission was to define and design a solution that would make it possible to migrate a registered K8S platform, based on the Service Catalog (svcat) and Service Manager agent, together with its content, to s SAP BTP service operator-based platform.
+Our mission was to define and design a solution that would make it possible to migrate a registered Kubernetes platform, based on the Service Catalog (svcat) and Service Manager agent, together with its content, to s SAP BTP service operator-based platform.

 ## Table of Contents
 * [Prerequisites](#prerequisites)